 To officially enroll in a graduate program at the George Washington University, there are certain steps you must take.
 While specifics may change depending on your program, these general steps are commonly required.
 If you have questions, please contact your school, college or program.
-Colonial Central also has information for new graduate students.
+Student Services Hub also has information for new graduate students.

 Step 1: Review Your Offer of Admission

 When admitted, you should have received information on your status, including required prerequisites, conditions of admissions, academic advising information and school-specific orientation activities.
 If you have questions on any information in your offer, contact your school or program directly.

 Step 2: Respond to the Offer of Admission

 Before you register for courses, you must accept admission to your program and, if required, pay your admission deposit.
 All schools, except Columbian College of Arts and Sciences and the Graduate School of Education and Human development, require deposits of their incoming students.
 The amount of your deposit is indicated in your letter of admission.
 Learn how you can pay your deposit online.

 If you are a U.S. citizen or permanent resident, there are various financial aid opportunities available, including: